Enguerrand de Bournonville: Squire in the service of the Dukes of Burgundy

 Enguerrand de Bournonville entered the service of the Dukes of Burgundy around 1390–1400 at the moment when Philip II of Burgundy brought representatives into his household from all the main noble houses of Picardy.
 He was first mentioned in Philip's entourage in 1404 with the honorary title of a "écuyer d'écurie" (squire) before serving Philip's son John the Fearless.
 The title was awarded as a way of keeping nobles in his household who did not have a direct feudal link to him - Enugerrand's feudal overlord was the Count of Boulogne, who did not owe feudal allegiance to the Duke.
-The County of Boulogne was then a possession of Jean de Berry via his wife Jeanne II de Boulogne, but he showed little interest in it.
-Since the Dukes of Burgundy possessed the County of Artois (feudal overlord of the county of Boulogne), they little by little won over the loyalty of the nobles in Boulogne prior to an outright annexation in 1416 on Jean de Berry's death.
+The County of Boulogne was then a possession of John, Duke of Berry via his wife Joan II, Countess of Boulogne, but he showed little interest in it.
+Since the Dukes of Burgundy possessed the County of Artois (feudal overlord of the County of Boulogne), they little by little won over the loyalty of the nobles in Boulogne prior to an outright annexation in 1416 on Jean de Berry's death.

-Enguerrand's career unfolded amid the struggle between the Armagnacs (supporters of the dukes of Orléans) and the Burgundians (supporters of the Dukes of Burgundy) to control the government of France, with Charles VI more and more prevented from governing for himself due to fits of insanity.
-On 2 May 1405 Enguerrand was captured fighting against the English under the command of his cousin the comte de Saint-Pol.
+Enguerrand's career unfolded amid the struggle between the Armagnacs (supporters of the Dukes of Orléans) and the Burgundians (supporters of the Dukes of Burgundy) to control the government of France, with King Charles VI more and more prevented from governing for himself due to fits of insanity.
+On 2 May 1405 Enguerrand was captured fighting against the English under the command of his cousin the Count of Saint-Pol.
 He was kept prisoner briefly by the English before John the Fearless paid his ransom that June, putting Enguerrand under a strong obligation to him and marking the first time he and Enguerrand appeared in the same document.
-On 1 September 1405 Enguerrand was mentioned as an "escuier et cappitaine" in the Burgundian army raised against Louis d'Orléans, commanding 148 soldiers.
+On 1 September 1405 Enguerrand was mentioned as an "escuier et cappitaine" in the Burgundian army raised against Louis I, Duke of Orléans, commanding 148 soldiers.

 John the Fearless, oil on oak panel, musée du Louvre, early 15th century, studio of Jean Malouel.

-In 1406 John and Louis d'Orléans, temporarily reconciled, decided to jointly rule over Pisa, then claimed by Florence.
+In 1406 John and Louis, temporarily reconciled, decided to jointly rule over Pisa, then claimed by Florence.
 John sent Enguerrand to be his representative in Pisa, where he was enthusiastically welcomed on 7 July 1406.
 The city was then under siege and the Florentines captured it and Enguerrand in October.
 It was only in November 1407 that he was recorded as being back in John's court.

-Enguerrand was directly in Philip and John's service, unlike his brother Aleaume, who did not serve the dukes of Burgundy but was instead loyal to the comte de Saint-Pol, his second cousin, counsellor to the duke of Burgundy from the 1390s onwards.
+Enguerrand was directly in Philip and John's service, unlike his brother Aleaume, who did not serve the Dukes of Burgundy but was instead loyal to the Count of Saint-Pol, his second cousin, counsellor to the Dukes of Burgundy from the 1390s onwards.